The Psychological Impact of LGBT Discrimination

 Discrimination against lesbian, gay, bisexual and transgender (LGBT) people is now on the world stage.
-Russia’s hosting of the 2014 Winter Olympics has brought a spotlight not only on Russia’s harsh anti-gay laws, but also the treatment of LGBT people everywhere.
-While substantial gains have been made in the acceptance of LGBT people, bias is still prevalent and has very real mental health consequences.
+Russia’s hosting of the 2014 Winter Olympics has brought a spotlight not only on Russia’s harsh anti-gay laws , but also the treatment of LGBT people everywhere.
+While substantial gains have been made in the acceptance of LGBT people, bias is still prevalent and has real mental health consequences.

 Discrimination against LGBT people is commonplace.
-Gay, lesbian or bisexual people are 10 times more likely to experience discrimination based on sexual orientation as compared to heterosexual people.
-Mistreatment comes in many forms, from seemingly benign jokes, to verbal insults, unequal treatment and in the most extreme cases, physical violence.
-Further, for many LGBT people, the bias is everywhere and lasts their lifetime: at home, school, work and in the community.
+Gay, lesbian or bisexual people are 10 times more likely to experience discrimination based on sexual orientation than heterosexual people.
+Mistreatment comes in many forms, from seemingly benign jokes to verbal insults, unequal treatment, and in the most extreme cases, physical violence.
+Further, for many LGBT people, bias is everywhere and lasts a lifetime: at home, school, work and in the community.

-Bullying of LGBT children is common in schools, as well.
+Bullying of LGBT children is common in schools as well.
 Eighty-five percent are verbally bullied during the course of a school year.
 This harassment often turns violent: 40 percent report physical bullying and 19 percent report being physically assaulted at school because of sexual orientation.
-The bullying can be so intense that 30 percent of LGBT children miss school because they feel unsafe.
-Further, bullying because of sexual orientation results in increased depression, and an almost six-fold increased risk for suicide attempts.
+Bullying can be so intense that 30 percent of LGBT children miss school because they feel unsafe.
+Further, bullying because of sexual orientation results in increased depression, and an almost six-fold increase in the risk of suicide attempts.

 Once in the workplace, 42 percent of LGBT adults experience workplace discrimination; the rate for openly gay adults is four times that of workers whose sexuality was hidden.
 Further, employees who have experienced employment discrimination have higher levels of psychological distress and health-related problems than employees who have not experienced discrimination.
 Higher discrimination also translates into less job satisfaction, higher rates of absenteeism and more frequent contemplation of quitting than LGBT employees who have not experienced discrimination.

 Bias against LGBT people continues with unequal treatment under the law.
-While Russian law is particularly severe in its ban even of any discussion of sexuality, denial of equal marital and adoption rights is commonplace.
+While Russia is particularly severe in its ban of any discussion of sexuality, denial of equal marital and adoption rights is commonplace.
 Research shows in a region where marital rights are denied, LGBT people display higher levels of overall psychological distress, depression, anxiety and alcohol abuse than LGBT people in states with marital rights.

 Evidence suggests that a supportive school environment with clear anti-LGBT bullying laws and supportive educators reduces bullying.
 Further, in states in which there are clear LGBT anti-discrimination and anti-hate crime laws, LGBT people display lower levels of psychiatric disorders than do LGBT people in states without such protection.